PostgREST/postgrest-docs/schema_cache.rst

 The Stale Schema Cache
 ----------------------

-When you make changes on the metadata mentioned above while PostgREST is running, the schema cache turns stale.
+When you make changes on the metadata mentioned above, the schema cache will turn stale on a running PostgREST.
 Future requests that use the above features will need the :ref:`schema to be reloaded <schema_reloading>`; otherwise, you'll get an error instead of the expected result.

 For instance, let's see what would happen if you have a stale schema for foreign key relationships and function metadata: